sth/regfish-dyndns/README.md

 == Security

-**Don't use the script on a system with untrusted users.**

-The Regfish token used to register DNS names is visible to other users on the system with `ps` or similar tools.
-Anybody with access to this token can modify your DNS records.
+The script uses a Regfish DynDNS token to modify your DNS. **Anybody with access to this token can modify your DNS records.**

-If you save the token in a config file, restrict its read permissions as far as possible.
+If you use the `--token` command line parameter to pass the Regfish token, all users can see it, for example with the `ps` command.
+*Don't do this on a system with untrusted users.*

+The safer option is to let the script read the token form a config file, but *make sure this config file is only readable by trusted users.*

 == Installation